 Millions of Americans have run up big medical bills, incurring debts they struggle to pay.
 Now, they no longer have to worry as much about how such unpaid obligations will impact their credit score.

-The big three credit-reporting companies — Equifax, Experian and TransUnion — announced Friday that they will remove nearly 70% of medical collection debt tradelines from consumer credit reports.
+The big three credit-reporting companies — Equifax, Experian and TransUnion — announced earlier this year that they will remove nearly 70% of medical collection debt tradelines from consumer credit reports.
 (A tradeline is an individual account that appears on your credit report.)

 - Paid medical collection debt no longer will appear on consumer credit reports.